 Students must apply and be accepted to the MS-GMC and MS-ALIS during the regular application cycle.
 Credits can be counted retroactively after acceptance to the program.
 Application fees are waived for Georgia Tech students.

-Modern Languages or Literature, Media, and Communication Majors
+If you are majoring in Modern Languages or Literature, Media, and Communication:

 Double-count 6 credit hours for both degrees ("Graduate Course Option")

 Students completing both a bachelor’s and master’s in the same discipline at Georgia Tech may use up to six credit hours of graduate-level coursework in the major discipline for both degrees.
 Recognizing that some master’s degree programs do not have a unique undergraduate counterpart program and that some master’s programs are offered by several schools, the term “discipline” in the prior sentence will be broadly interpreted in such cases.
 To qualify for this option, students must complete the undergraduate degree with a cumulative GPA of 3.5 or higher and complete the master’s degree within a two-year period from the award date of the bachelor’s degree.

 Available to all Georgia Tech undergraduates:

 Take up to 12 credit hours at the grad level while still an undergraduate

 A senior with a GPA of at least 2.7 may enroll in a graduate course if she/he obtains permission from the school or department offering the course.

 - Up to twelve credit hours earned as an undergraduate student may count toward earning a master's degree if the following conditions are satisfied.

 - The student was in residence at Georgia Tech for at least two semesters before registering for the course(s).